pism/pism/doc/pismpython/inverse/pism_ssa.rst

-Dirichlet boundary conditions (i.e. locations where :math:`\vU` is known) can be turned on with the :cfg:`-ssa_dirichlet_bc` flag, in which case the known velocities are taken from the NC variable :ncvar:`vel_ssa_bc`.
-For regional models, the Dirichlet locations are specified indirectly via the NC mask variable :ncvar:`no_model_mask`, otherwise the NC mask variable :ncvar:`bc_mask` determines these locations.
+Dirichlet boundary conditions (i.e. locations where :math:`\vU` is known) can be turned on with the :cfg:`-ssa_dirichlet_bc` flag, in which case the known velocities are taken from the NC variable :ncvar:`vel_bc`.
+For regional models, the Dirichlet locations are specified indirectly via the NC mask variable :ncvar:`no_model_mask`, otherwise the NC mask variable :ncvar:`vel_bc_mask` determines these locations.

 PISM supports a calving front boundary condition :cite:`AlbrechtLevermann2012` that modifies the stress balance at the ice/ocean interface (config variable